 When you dive with a buddy, you are putting your safety into their hands and vice versa.
 During a dive, things can go wrong.
-When you spearfish, you work in a one up one down situation.
+When you spearfish, you work in a one-up one-down situation.

-That way, when you are under, there’s a buddy above water looking out for danger.
+That way, when you are under, there’s a buddy above the water looking out for danger.
 You return the favor when you are up.
 This is just one of the safety tips to follow when you are spearfishing.

 Being responsible for a friend and working together forges a bond between you and your dive buddy.

 You might need help to secure a fish or help your buddy get topside in a blackout situation.
 Having each other’s back builds camaraderie like nothing else.
-On top of which, you’ll have stories and memories you can share for years to come.
+On top of this, you’ll have stories and memories you can share for years to come.

 8. Face your Fears